learningequality/studio/README.md

     pre-commit install

+_Note: you may need to run `pip install pre-commit` if you see `pre-commit command not found`_

 #### Additional formatting tools

 In case you need help formatting your python code to meet pep8 standards, there are a couple tools out there.

   - [autoflake](https://github.com/myint/autoflake) for removing unused imports and unused variables
   - [autopep8](https://github.com/hhatto/autopep8) for fixing whitespace issues.

 ### 4. Install javascript dependencies

 All the javascript dependencies are listed in `package.json`.
-To install them run:
+To install them run the following [yarn](https://yarnpkg.com/en/) command:

     npm install -g yarn
     yarn install